-Our local authority's local offer is published here: https://www.durham.gov.uk/article/3722/County-Durham-Local-Offer
+Our local authority's local offer is published here: The-Local-Offer-in-County-Durham

 7. MONITORING ARRANGEMENTS

 This policy and information report will be reviewed by Sarah Johnson every year.
 It will also be updated if any changes to the information are made during the year.